jillesvangurp/es-kotlin-client/es_kibana/README.md

-Simple docker compose to fire up es & kibana on their normal ports.
+Simple docker compose file to fire up es & kibana on their normal ports.
 Doesn't mount any volumes so shutting it down means data is gone.

 ```
 # start